jrief/django-formset/docs/source/styling.rst

   :alt: Bootstrap Form

 Compared to the unstyled form shown in the previous section, we notice that the radio fields are inlined and that the checkbox is positioned before its label.
-This is intended behaviour.
+This is intended behavior.

 According to the Bootstrap's usage guide, checkboxes shall be placed on the left side of their label.
 Django can't handle this by itself, because it does not distinguish between checkbox input